sandrock/MarineTraffic.NET/README.md

 Why use the CSV export format?

 - CSV is the most lightweight format available.
-It works real well for objects without an important structure tree.
+It works real well for objects without a structure tree.